chapel-lang/chapel/doc/rst/technotes/extern.rst

 c_ptrConst(T)
 ~~~~~~~~~~~~~

-The c_ptrConst(T) type is equivalent to c_ptr(T), except for disallowing
+The c_ptrConst(T) type is equivalent to c_ptr(T), except it disallows changing
-mutation of the pointee.
-Like C, this does not change anything about the
+the pointed-to value.
+Like C, this does not change anything about the pointee's
-pointee's inherent mutability; it is simply not possible to mutate anything via
+inherent mutability; it is simply not possible to mutate anything via a const
-a const pointer.
-It is also possible to use a c_ptr(T) where a c_ptrConst(T) is
+pointer.
+It is also possible to use a c_ptr(T) where a c_ptrConst(T) is called
-called for, but not vice-versa without explicitly casting away the constness.
+for, but not vice-versa without explicitly casting away the constness.

 c_array(T,n)
 ~~~~~~~~~~~~